 Photo: José Luis Cruzado Coronel

-* Miriam A. Kolar, MFA, PhD, Chavín Archaeoacoustics Lead Investigator; Five College Associate
+* Miriam A. Kolar, MFA, PhD, Chavín Archaeoacoustics Principal Investigator; Five College Associate

 * John W. Rick, Associate Professor, Stanford University, Archaeology Center and Department of Anthropology

 * Jonathan S. Abel, Consulting Professor, Stanford University, CCRMA

 * Perry R. Cook, Professor Emeritus of Computer Science and Music, Princeton University